Barry Davies (rugby union, born 1981): Club career

 Davies joined Llanelli as a 19-year-old from Carmarthen Athletic.
 He has since made over 100 appearances for Llanelli and the Llanelli Scarlets.
 During his career at Stradey Park he became the region's top try scorer, racking up 37 tries in his lengthy stay at the region.

 It came to light quite late in his Llanelli Scarlets career that Davies was quite a remarkable goal kicker.
 During and ever since the 2003 season, Davies would attempt kicks at goal from long distances.
 His greatest kick was against Ulster in the Celtic League at Ravenhill from an estimated distance of 59 metres.
 Though he did not perform these kicks often, it was this sort of play on the pitch that earned him the nickname 'Barry the boot' from one commentator during the EDF Energy and then again during the Powergen Cup semi-final against Bath.

 In 2007, Davies joined French club CA Brive, and in June 2009, he joined the Ospreys.
 He was released by the Ospreys in July 2012.

 Davies joined Jersey Reds in 2012, spending one season with the Championship side.
 Following his departure from Jersey, Davies joined Coventry R.F.C.
 He signed on with the club for one more season, in 2014.

+Nowadays, he is a director for nutrivend and has a wife, a child and a dog.